 13th ranked patent filer in France (source: Inpi)

 Identifying new products and services stemming from R&I that can be marketed through its creation of start-ups is one of IFPEN’s ambitions.
 The objective is to develop greater agility in order to be able to meet the needs of customers more quickly in rapidly evolving markets.
 IFPEN thus supports the creation of businesses and fosters their development by providing a significant share of the start-up capital required.
-An example of this business creation policy is DriveQuant, a start-up launched by IFPEN in 2017 in the field of connected mobility.
+Example of this business creation policy are DriveQuant, a start-up launched by IFPEN in 2017 in the field of connected mobility and TecHKare, launched in 2021 in the field of electric mobility to make it easier to move heavy loads.

 Open innovation, AT THE HEART OF OUR CORPORATE CULTURE